CHRONIC MUSCULOSKELETAL PAIN CARE: SPINAL MANIPULATION

 studies.
 One particular study explained

-that osteoarthritis patients’ pain reduced significantly as did disability.
+that osteoarthritis patients’ pain dropped significantly as did disability.
 (5) Such a simple herb, ginger,

 holds such zesty promise!